 - Eye cancer 10-year survival in England is similar in men and women (2009-2013).

 - Eye cancer survival in England is highest for adults diagnosed aged under 50 years old (2009-2013).

 - Around 8 in 10 people in England diagnosed with eye cancer aged 15-49 survive their disease for five years or more, compared with almost two-thirds of people diagnosed aged 70-89 (2009-2013).

 - ‘Two-week wait’, ‘31-day wait’ and ’62-day wait’ standards are met by all countries for brain and CNS tumours.

 - Around 9 in 10 patients had a ‘very good’ or ‘excellent’ patient experience.

 - Around 9 in 10 patients are given the name of their Clinical Nurse Specialist.

-The latest statistics available for eye cancer in the UK are; incidence 2013 and mortality 2014.
+The latest statistics available for eye cancer in the UK are; incidence 2013, mortality 2014 and survival 2009-2013.
 Risk factors information are in production.
-Reliable survival data for the UK is currently not available.

 The ICD code for eye cancer is ICD-10 C69.